BROADSoftware/HADeploy/docsite/docs/plugins_reference/elastic/elasticsearch_templates.md

             format: "EEE MMM dd HH:mm:ss Z YYYY"

 ```
-## Idempotency
+## Idempotence

-For Templates, there is no idempotency concern, as a template can be recreated at anytime, without loosing any data.
+For Templates, there is no idempotence concern, as a template can be recreated at any time, without loosing any data.

 But keep in mind template recreation does not affect existing indices.